-Documents can be created in the workspace that can be can be made accessible to app users.
+Documents can be created in the workspace and made accessible to app users.

 This is done via the Documents module.
 Documents can include PDFs, spreadsheets, slides, audio and video files, as well as any online content that can be associated with the workspace via a URL.